rwalkerphl/decisioning-agentic-flow/SETUP.md

 ### 1. Create GitHub Repository
 1. Go to https://github.com/new
-2. Repository name: `bi-agentic-flow`
+2. Repository name: `decisioning-agentic-flow`
-3. Description: `Business Intelligence Agentic Flow - Multi-source analytics with autonomous agents`
+3. Description: `Decisioning Agentic Flow - Intelligent decision-making with autonomous agents`
 4. Choose: **Public** (or Private if preferred)
 5. **Do NOT initialize** with README, .gitignore, or license (we already have them)
 6. Click "Create repository"